trc492/FtcSimulator/README.md

 CHANGES 8/4/2019
     To better approximate real robot behavior, latency of 175ms added to the standard gyro sensor (used only on the Two-Wheel Bot).
 That is, updated values are available only every 175ms.
-The amount of latency can be changed easily in the createHardwareMap method of the virtual_robot.robots.classes.TwoWheelBot class.
+The amount of latency can be changed easily in the createHardwareMap method of the FtcVirtualRobots.robots.classes.TwoWheelBot class.
 Will probably make a similar change to the BNO055IMU soon.

 CHANGES 7/10/2019